VST/ AU plug-in doesn't appear

 - Operating System: All

 - 32-bit plug-ins will not show up in the 64-bit version of Live, and vice versa.
-Ensure that you install the correct version of the plug-in depending on which version of Live you are using.

 - It's not recommended to store the 32-bit and 64-bit versions of plug-ins in the same folder.

 - VST3 is not supported in Live.
 If you've installed a VST3 plug-in, check to see if there is a VST2 version instead.
 If on Mac, there may be an AU version available.

 Update the plug-in

 Check the manufacturer's website and make sure you have installed the latest version of the plug-in and that it's compatible with your Operating System.

 Make sure the plug-in is installed to the correct location

 - Recommendations for using VST plug-ins on Windows